rootzoll/konfetti-app/README.md

 If you are a coder, designer or a helping hand on location - feel free to join in - newcomers welcome.

-We like to meet at the Migration Hub Berlin but will also be around at the ['Civil Society 4.0'](http://www.hkw.de/en/programm/projekte/2016/civil_society_4_0/civil_society_4_0_start.php) event on 3rd of March 2016 at HKW in Berlin.

 ## Building App from Source